Safety Benchmarking Portal

 The data provided by owners and contractors is validated and used to create the Safety Benchmarking Report (historical reports are also available).

 Continuous benchmarking is also available using the analytics tool, which allows users to obtain rates for specific years and compare rates between two selected years.

 For a demo, training or assistance, contact us at 513.563.4131.

 What is the SBP report?

-This report summarizes the responses of CII and CURT member to the annual safety survey focusing specifically on safety data associated with capital projects, excluding operations and maintenance.
+This report summarizes the responses of CURT members to the annual safety survey focusing specifically on safety data associated with capital projects, excluding operations and maintenance.
 The report presents the latest safety rates based on the reported data and provides corporate safety performance benchmarks that can be used for self-analysis.